• AARP Driving Course

 For information regarding SYI activities, visit the Springville Youth Incorporated website: "SYI"

-The Spring Trash Pickup for 2018 has been completed.
+The Spring Trash Pickup has concluded for Spring 2021.
 There is no Fall Trash Pickup.
 For future reference, we try to schedule the Trash Pickup for the Monday after Mother's Day.